Koi... Mil Gaya: Filming

-Soundtrack
+Music

 Rajesh Roshan composed the soundtrack and background score for Koi...
 Mil Gaya.
-Having worked with his brother Rakesh Roshan several times, he said that this one was more difficult than his other compositions; he used the same technique he employed in Kaho Naa...
-Pyaar Hai.
 Ibrahim Ashk, Nasir Faraaz, and Dev Kohli wrote the lyrics, while Udit Narayan, K. S. Chithra, Alka Yagnik, Tarsame Singh Saini, Shaan, Kavita Krishnamurti, Baby Sneha, Adnan Sami, and Preeti Uttam Singh performed the vocals.
-The album was sold for ₹50 million to Saregama who released it on 11 June 2003.
+The album was sold for ₹50 million to Saregama who released it on 31 May 2003.

-Critical response to the album was positive, and Rajesh Roshan confessed he had never received that much appreciation.
-Joginder Tuteja of Bollywood Hungama concluded, "In all, the music ... doesn't disappoint.
-Though we may not be able to compare its music with the earlier Kaho Naa...
-Pyaar Hai by the same team, it has its share of plus points going in its favour."
-Planet Bollywood's Anish Khanna declared "Jaadoo Jaadoo" as the best song from the soundtrack album.
-In a less-positive review, Narendra Kusnur from Mid-Day opined that it "loses out on consistency".
-The Hindu concluded the title song was "the unique selling point" of the film, referring to it as a "sonorous number", praising Chithra's singing.
-The critic added, "The lyrics of all the songs are simple and easily understandable.
-Rajesh Roshan is able to impart a certain freshness to the music."

-According to the film-trade website Box Office India, the soundtrack album sold 2.1 million copies and became the fourth-highest-selling Bollywood soundtrack of the year.

-Marketing and release
+Marketing

 Koi...
-Mil Gaya was one of the most anticipated Indian films of 2003, owing to its science fiction genre, one rarely used by any Bollywood films before, and the character Jadoo.
+Mil Gaya was one of the most anticipated Indian films of 2003, owing to its science fiction genre, one rarely used by any Indian films before, and the character Jadoo.
 Promoted with the tagline, "You Are Not Alone...", the film was targeted at children and parents.
-The teasers, created by the Mumbai-based company Prime Focus, were aired on television for a week.
-The Central Board of Film Certification finished the censorship review of the film on 25 July and gave it a "U" (suitable for all age groups) certification.
-Koi...
-Mil Gaya garnered high expectations from trade analysts as well, which left Hrithik Roshan restless.
+The TV spots, created by Prime Focus company, were aired on television for a week.
+As a part of the promotion, MTV India managed a special show for the film, titled MTV Making of the Movie (containing interviews of the cast and crew) which aired between 10 and 14 August.

 After seeing its promotional trailers, Komal Nahta, the editor of the trade magazine Film Information, reported: "This has been my gut feeling ever since I heard the narration of the film concept.
 But the magic of the film comes across even through the promos."
 Amod Mehra said that the film's themes would successfully attract an audience, giving "adults ... a chance to relive their childhood".
 Sharing the same sentiments, the critic and film trade observer Taran Adarsh added that "the combination of Hrithik, Rakesh and Rajesh Roshan" would make its opening "bumper".